panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 [zero, one, two] = [two, one, zero];

 zero; // => 0
 one;  // => 1
 two;  // => 2
 ```

 You can swap as many variables as you want!
 Although, swapping 2 variables is the most common scenario.

-## 2. Access nth array item
+## 2. Access array item

 You have an array of items that potentially can be empty.
-You want to access the first, second, or nth item of the array, but if the item does not exist, simply default to a value.
+You want to access the first, second, or nth item of the array, but if the item does not exist, get a default value.

 Normally you would use the length property of the array: